Chapter 3:

 Maybe, just maybe, things would work out somehow?

-It wasn't too long until they had exited the scrapyard.
-The truck began to make its way down the winding roads until the beach was in sight.
+It wasn't too long until they'd found the exit.
+The truck rolled its way down the winding roads until the beach was in sight.
 It was a desolate, but clean, stretch of sand that led to the cold waters of the Pacific.

 "Where are we going?" she finally asked, breaking the silence that hung between them.